Turkey earthquake survivors seek hot meals as rescues wane

 Many in Turkey blame faulty construction for the vast devastation, and authorities have begun targeting contractors allegedly linked with buildings that collapsed.
 Turkey has introduced construction codes that meet earthquake-engineering standards, but experts say the codes are rarely enforced.

+As the scale of the disaster has come into view, sorrow and disbelief have turned to rage over the sense that the emergency response was ineffective.
+That anger could be a political problem for Turkish President Recep Tayyip Erdogan, who faces a tough reelection battle in May.

-Turkey’s death toll has exceeded 31,000.
+Turkey’s death toll has exceeded 31,000, and the health minister said more than 19,000 survivors were being treated in hospitals.
 Deaths in Syria, split between rebel-held areas and government-held areas, have risen beyond 3,500, although those reported by the government haven’t been updated in days.

-Syrian President Bashar Assad on Friday urged the international community to help the country rebuild during a meeting with the latest senior U.N. official to visit Damascus following the quake, state media reported.

-Assad also said it was necessary for aid to be delivered to all parts of Syria “including areas under occupation and those under the control of armed terrorist groups,” in reference to northwestern Syria, which is under the control of Turkish-backed groups and al-Qaeda-linked militants.
+U.N. spokesman Stephane Dujarric said U.N. humanitarian chief Martin Griffiths met Monday with Syria’s President Bashar Assad and foreign minister after visiting Aleppo and seeing the devastating damage there.
+Griffiths has called for more access points to be opened to get aid to all Syrians in need as soon as possible, the spokesman said.

+He stressed that the United Nations doesn’t have heavy equipment for excavations or search-and-rescue efforts “so the international community as a whole needs to step up to get that aid where it’s needed.”

 Fraser reported from Ankara, Turkey, and El Deeb from Adana, Turkey.
 Bernat Armangue in Antakya, Tanya Titova in Malatya, Turkey, and Ben Finley in Norfolk, Virginia, contributed.